OSGConnect/connectbook/start/scaling-up/preparing-to-scale-up.md

 ### Disk Usage

-Each OSG Connect user is granted 100 GB of storage in their `/home` directory and 500 GB of storage in their `/public` directories.
-This may seem like a lot, but when running many jobs this can fill quickly.
+Each OSG Connect user is granted 100 GB of storage in their `/home` directory and 500 GB of storage in their `/public` directory.
+This may seem like a lot, but

+when running many jobs this can fill quickly.
 As the number of jobs submitted simultaneously increases, so will storage usage on the connect login nodes.
 For example, if a single job creates 1 GB of output, running 1000 such jobs will